MTV Europe Music Awards: 2020s

-2020–2024
+2020–2025

 2020: The ceremony was hosted on 8 November.
 Due to the ongoing COVID-19 pandemic, the show was held for the first time ever virtually and the performances were filmed in various locations around the world.
-The ceremony was hosted by Little Mix, but only three members of the group, Perrie Edwards, Leigh-Anne Pinnock and Jade Thirlwall, appeared; Jesy Nelson did not participate due to health reasons.
+The ceremony was hosted by Little Mix, but only three members of the group, Perrie Edwards, Leigh-Anne Pinnock and Jade Thirlwall, appeared; Jesy Nelson did not participate for health reasons.
 The event featured performances from Little Mix, Doja Cat (who performed a Rock version of her hit single "Say So"), David Guetta, yungblud, Sam Smith and DaBaby.
 South Korean Pop group BTS were the biggest winners of the night as they claimed 4 awards from the 5 categories they nominated in.
 Other winners of the night included Coldplay (for Best Rock), Hayley Williams of Paramore (for Best Alternative), Karol G (for Best Collaboration and Best Latin), DJ Khaled (for Best Video) and Doja Cat (for Best New) who also sent pre-recorded video messages to thank their fans.
 Later that evening, Formula One Driver Lewis Hamilton delivered a speech that touched upon the importance of music and how it remains a unifying force that brings hope and solidarity during a rather chaotic and challenging year.
 He then proceeded to present the Video For Good Award which went to H.E.R.

 2021: The ceremony was held in Budapest, Hungary, in spite of the controversy triggered by the anti-LGBT law promoted by the Hungarian government.
 Chris McCarthy, CEO of MTV Entertainment Group Worldwide, explained that despite the law MTV decided not to move the show to promote through its support for the country's LGBT community.

-2022: The ceremony was held at the PSD Bank Dome in Dusseldorf, Germany on 13 November, hosted by Rita Ora and Taika Waititi.
-Also Taylor Swift attended the EMAs for the first time in 10 years and won 4 awards including Best Video and Best Artist.
-The show also included performances from Ava Max, Bebe Rexha and GAYLE.
+2022: The ceremony was held at the PSD Bank Dome in Düsseldorf, Germany on 13 November, hosted by Rita Ora and Taika Waititi.
+Taylor Swift attended the EMAs for the first time in 10 years, and won 4 awards including Best Video and Best Artist.
+The show also included performances from Ava Max, Bebe Rexha and Gayle.

+2023: The ceremony would have been held in Paris for the first time since 1995.
+It was cancelled on 19 October due to the Gaza war; the winning artists would receive their awards at a later date.

+2024: The ceremony was held at the Co-op Live in Manchester, United Kingdom on 10 November, hosted by Rita Ora.
+In it, Rita paid tribute to her friend and One Direction legend Liam Payne.

+2025: Several MTV events worldwide, including the EMAs, are paused for 2025 as Paramount Global attempts to close its merger with Skydance Media, along with a number of MTV's European networks closing throughout 2024 and into 2025 due to network cuts and ratings struggles.